OpenITI/0775AH/data/0764Safadi/0764Safadi.WafiBiWafayat/README.md

 JoK:

+The structure of the text is always:
+Letters -> ### |
+clusters of people with the same first names  -> ### || (sometimes there were more marked than in the PDF, but if they seemed to fit the logic anyways I didn't delete them.
+ألقاب -> ### ||
+### $ -> biographical entries

-THe work is secmented into two parts: The first one until the middle of volume 5 is not in alphabetical order.
+The work is secmented into two parts: The first one until the middle of volume 5 is not in alphabetical order.
 The second part starting afterwards is in alphabetical order.
-The first part took a lot of time, as is wasn't possible to use regular expressions effectivly and the formating was very messy, in the second part most entries are tagged correctly, but not a 100%.
+The first part took a lot of time, as is wasn't possible to use regular expressions effectivly and the formating was very messy, in the second part most entries are tagged correctly, but not a 100% and in some Volumes all or a big number of entries were missing.

-Following I made an overview of the volumes I worked on
+Following I made an overview of the volumes I worked on.
+I always listed which entries were included and how many I marked of the total.
+There is always the possibility, that the number is correct because the number of missed out entries and additional ones are the same, but over all the quality should be good as in 90% of the cases I have gone through all of the entries manually.
+If not I wrote it down

-1V: 238/248 of names were marked -> all found
+1V: 238/248 of names were marked -> exact number of entries marked
-2V: (249 - 854) 357/606 -> all found
+2V: (249 - 854) 357/606 -> exact number of entries marked
 3V:(855-1455) (65/600) -> 9 missing
 4V: (1456-1956)(493/500) -> 7 missing
 5V: (1957-2353)(___ /396)